 Q: Which resources does Amazon CodeGuru Profiler profile and what are the supported languages?

 CodeGuru profiles CPU (active CPU and wall clock time) and memory (heap summary) for Java and other JVM languages and CPU (wall clock time) for Python applications.

 Q: Can I get both CPU and memory information from the same application?

 Yes, once you enable memory profiling and you start profiling, CodeGuru Profiler will collect both CPU and memory information for your application.
 You only need one profiling group to get both CPU and memory data for a given application.

 CodeGuru Profiler offers heap summary information.
-Heap summary offers a consolidated view of memory utilization per object type (e.g. String, int, char), and custom types, during a given time frame (usually 5 minutes).
+Heap summary offers a consolidated view of the memory utilization per object type (e.g. String, int, char), and custom types, during a given time frame (usually 5 minutes).
 CodeGuru tracks both the summed-up sizes of objects and their count.
 These metrics are presented in a timeline graph, so you can easily spot trends and peaks of memory utilization per object type.